open-alchemy/OpenAlchemyEditor/web/README.md

 - `editorApiArtifactCalculateError`: The artifacts failed to load, includes the reason why it failed.

-Update the seed:

-1. Set the `seed` key in local storage to the value of the event.
-1. Return the `specSaved` event.

-Update the route:

-1. If the event is `editorComponentSeedLoaded`, return.
-1. Set the url to `` using <https://angular.io/api/router/Router#navigate>.
-1. Return the `routerNavigationBase` event.

 Load the managed result:

-1. Wait for a short time for the spec to stabilize discarding similar events triggered within 1 second.
 1. Load the managed result.
 1. If the call succeeds, return the `editorApiSpecValidateManagedSuccess` event.
 1. If the call fails, return the `editorApiSpecValidateManagedError` event.

 Load the un managed result:

-1. Wait for a short time for the spec to stabilize discarding similar events triggered within 1 second.
 1. Load the un managed result.
 1. If the call succeeds, return the `editorApiSpecValidateUnManagedSuccess` event.
 1. If the call fails, return the `editorApiSpecValidateUnManagedError` event.

 Load the artifacts:

-1. Wait for a short time for the spec to stabilize discarding similar events triggered within 1 second.
 1. Load the artifacts.
 1. If the call succeeds, return the `editorApiArtifactCalculateSuccess` event.
 1. If the call fails, return the `editorApiArtifactCalculateError` event.